Mountain (Leslie West album)

-Mountain is the debut album by American rock guitarist and vocalist Leslie West, released in July 1969 by Windfall Records.
+Mountain is the debut studio album by American rock guitarist and vocalist Leslie West, released in July 1969 by Windfall Records.
+The album peaked at No. 72 on the Billboard 200 chart.

+At least five of the album's tracks were played live by Mountain, which has given it the mistaken reputation of being the band's first album.

 Background

-Mountain is West's first solo album after several years spent as a member of the Vagrants.
-The album was recorded with bassist and producer Felix Pappalardi, who shortly after formed the band Mountain (named after the album) with West.
-As at least 5 of the tracks were subsequently played live by Mountain, this has mistakenly given it the reputation of being the band's first album.
+Mountain is West's first solo album, after several years as a member of the Vagrants.
+It was recorded with bassist and producer Felix Pappalardi.
+Soon after its release, West and Pappalardi formed the band Mountain (named after the album).

-Release and reception
+Release

 The album was released on LP in July 1969 by Windfall Records and in the UK on Bell Records.
+"Long Red" was released as a single from the album.
+The album debuted at No. 175, and peaked at No. 72 on the Billboard 200 chart.

+On April 16, 1996, Columbia/Legacy reissued Mountain on CD.

+Reception

 Reviewing for The Village Voice in September of that year, Robert Christgau wrote: "With Felix Pappalardi singing and playing bass regularly this could be New York's third supergroup.
 (The Rascals and the Spoonful got there first.)
 The visual possibilities alone—with West, the enormous ex-Vagrant guitarist, set against the hyperactive Pappalardi, are fantastic.
 West plays good guitar and is a good roarer, and Pappalardi is not only first-rate on several instruments but has a wonderful singing voice, sweet and mellow.
 Unfortunately, he hadn't decided to join the group when this was recorded, and so participates only as bassist and producer.
 West alone can't quite carry it.
 More like early Cream than Blind Faith."

-On April 16, 1996, Columbia/Legacy reissued Mountain on CD.
 In a retrospective review, AllMusic's William Ruhlmann regarded it as a rock album "dominated by West's throaty roar of a voice and inventive blues-rock guitar playing", as well as "an auspicious debut, instantly establishing him as a guitar hero and setting the style of Mountain's subsequent recordings."